Visas

 Penalties for unauthorized work

-Your TOPIK score has a direct financial impact.
-Students at Level 2 are limited to 10 weekday hours per week.
-Students at Level 3 can work 25.
+Meeting the Korean-proficiency requirement has a direct financial impact: it is the difference between a 10-hour weekday cap and a 25-hour one for undergraduates.
 Closing that gap is worth real money.
 See the TOPIK guide and TOPIK for visa points for preparation strategies.

 Bringing your spouse and minor children: the F-3 dependent visa

-April 2025: apostille and formal legalization required.
-Family relationship documents (marriage certificates, birth certificates) must now be apostilled if your home country is a Hague Convention member, or formally legalized through the embassy if it is not.
-Korean or English translations are required alongside the originals.
+Document legalization.
+Family relationship documents such as marriage and birth certificates generally need to be apostilled if your home country is a Hague Convention member, or formally legalized through the embassy if it is not, with Korean or English translations alongside the originals.

 After graduation: the bridges out of D-2